 Associate Professor of Art Education

 He has a B.A. in Graphic Design from Missouri Southern State College, an M.A. in Studio Arts with emphases in Drawing, Painting, and Ceramics from Pittsburg State University, and a Ph.D. in Fine Arts with an emphasis in Visual Arts Education from Texas Tech University.
-Michael originally came to Ball State University in 1995 as a contract faculty to teach art appreciation courses,
+Starting at Ball State University in 1995 as a contract faculty to teach art appreciation courses,

 His research as an art educator deals primarily with practical teaching strategies in support of the Discipline-Based Art Education curriculum model.
 His classroom methods for teaching studio art, art criticism and aesthetics have been published in nationally published journals such as School Arts and Art Education.
 As an artist, Michael works primarily with charcoals on paper.
 For the last few years has been involved in a series of images that bring together his interests in drawing the figure, antique photography, and the early days of science fiction, as well as a series of portraits that demonstrate his interest in dramatic lighting and the figure.